jupyter-book/mystmd/docs/quickstart.md

 ## Download example content

 We provide an example project that includes a few simple markdown files and some Jupyter Notebooks.
-The project is **not** a good example of how to use MyST, it is a project that you will use throughout the tutorials to improve the metadata, add export targets, and create a website!
+In it's initial state, the project is **not** a good example of how to use MyST, but through the course of the tutorials you will correct that by improving the metadata, adding export targets, and creating a website!

 🛠 Download the example content[^no-git], and navigate into the folder: